JacobRPrice/JacobRPrice.github.io/_posts/2017-10-18-Cynthia-Price-Memorial-Scholarship.md

 ---
 layout: post
 title: Recipient selected for the Cynthia E Price Memorial Scholarship
+author: Jake Price
 ---

 One year ago, my family experienced the unexpected loss of my mother Cynthia Price.
 We decided to memorialize her by establishing a scholarship in her name at the [Pennsylvania College of Art & Design](http://pcad.edu/) (PCA&D), located in Lancaster, PA.